Optimal navigation in two-dimensional flows: Control theory and reinforcement learning: Optimal Control Theory

+The remaining examples are more complex and permit only numerical solutions.
+The optimal trajectory obtained for the Taylor-Green flow (\ref{eq:TG-flow}) is quite expected, see Fig.~\ref{fig:2}c.
+For the 2D turbulence snapshot and the time-dependent flow, the optimal control equations admit many solutions, reflecting the existence of multiple local extrema in the optimization landscape (see also Ref.~\cite{biferale2019zermelo}).
+For illustration, we select the trajectories that yield the shortest travel time among all optimal trajectories identified in our study; see Figs.~\ref{fig:2}d and ~\ref{fig:2}e for the P1 set of starting and ending points (and the SM~\cite{SM} for the P2 set).
+While we cannot prove that these solutions correspond to the global optimum, they nevertheless provide upper bounds on the minimum travel time, and further we use them as benchmarks to evaluate the performance of reinforcement learning algorithms.
+The travel times corresponding to the identified optimal trajectories are summarized in Table~\ref{tab:1}.

+The main drawback of the optimal control approach is the instability of the resulting trajectories in complex environments.
+This instability has been previously discussed for 2D turbulence snapshots~\cite{biferale2019zermelo} and steady regular currents~\cite{piro2022efficiency, piro2021optimal}.
+Notably, in Ref.~\cite{piro2021optimal} it was demonstrated that initially nearby trajectories can separate rapidly after passing through centers of vortices and sinks.
+Therefore, these flow structures can effectively amplify small perturbations and lead to pronounced divergence in the resulting paths.

-The corresponding optimal trajectory is shown in Fig.~\ref{fig:4} by a white line.
-The figure also illustrate the system's sensitivity by depicting trajectories perturbed by small deviations in the initial heading $\theta_0 \pm \pi/9000$ and by displacements $\Delta = 10^{-3}$ in the initial $x_A$ and $y_A$ positions.
-Although these perturbations are considerably smaller than those examined in previous examples, the resulting trajectories fail to reach the target $\bm r_B$.
+We complement these findings and extend the analysis to time-dependent flows.
+First, we illustrate the instability by plotting near-optimal trajectories perturbed by small deviations in the initial heading $\delta \theta_0 = \pi/9000$ and position $\Delta = 10^{-3}$.
+Although these perturbations are considerably smaller than those examined in steady vortex and time-dependent sink-vortex examples, the resulting trajectories fail to reach the target $\bm r_B$, as shown in Figs.~\ref{fig:2}c-\ref{fig:2}e.
+Qualitatively, we find that rotational and positional uncertainties produce similar effects on trajectory divergence.